cdl-geneseo/geneseo-dictionary/H/Herbals.md

 # Herbals

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Herbals

 Created by  Unknown User (met6), last modified by  Unknown User (jcf10) on Nov 18, 2012

 n.
 MarijuanaSource: Dictionary of Geneseo English, Spring 1999 - Kocher Of those surveyed in 2008,45.5% recognized the word, and 10% of them learned the word in Geneseo.Talbot, 2008As of 2012, 45% of students surveyed know this word.
 0% believe it is of local origins.(Flynn, G-M, 2012)